Updated: September 4, 2020

 Two fundamental properties that determine addiction include (i) an addictive stimuli that is reinforcing and (ii) a stimuli that is perceived as being inherently beneficial, desirable, or pleasurable (1).

-Many will become addicted to ICE after repeated exposure despite their best efforts.
-What usually starts as a social habit quickly morphs into a regular day to day habit.
-Many make this transition on the guise that it helps them focus and concentrate.
-This example fulfils both addiction properties of it being both reinforcing and it being perceived as inherently beneficial (at least initially).
+Many people become addicted to drugs after repeated exposure despite their best efforts.
+What usually starts as a social habit quickly morphs into a regular day to day problem.
+Many make this transition on the guise that it helps them focus and concentrate, or helps them relax and ease pain.
+These examples fulfil both addiction properties of it being reinforcing and it being perceived as inherently beneficial (at least initially).

 The addictions that many in Melbourne currently face continue to be ICE use and excessive alcohol consumption.
 Here are some of the key questions to ask yourself to determine whether you are addicted to a substance:

 Tom goes to work.
 Work stresses him.
 He doesn’t like life at the moment.
-He starts to drink two beer at the end of the day to ‘relax’.
-He starts with two beers a night but over the course of 6 months, he now drinks eight to ten beers.
+He starts to drink two beers at the end of the day to ‘relax’.
+Over the course of 6 months, he goes from drinking two beers a night to eight to ten beers.
 Soon enough, he can’t recall a day without drinking alcohol.

 He now begins each day by telling himself that he won’t drink that night or that he will only have one or two to self moderate.
 He ultimately fails and by the end of the day, he just drinks to ‘help’ him sleep and to relax.
 He ignores or forgets the things he tells himself.
 Thinking about drinking takes over as the day progresses.
 Tom slowly realises he’s addicted to alcohol and doesn’t know how to wind back the habit without some help.
 He relies on it.
 He feels uneasy about getting or asking for support, but he knows deep down it’s the right move to get his life back on track.

 If you’re asking yourself “am I addicted?”, it probably indicates that something isn’t right.
 No one likes to feel controlled or trapped by a substance in order to live their life.
-One of the best things about being free from addiction is that it offers potential for life improvement in a big way.
-The door becomes open again for opportunity to have a much better life.
-It’s why so many end up at rehab and fully recover to feel how life can be so good again.
+One of the best things about being free from addiction is that it offers potential for big life improvements.
+The door becomes open again for the opportunity to have a much better life.
+Rehab in Melbourne can help you recover what has been lost: A zest for life and the incredible feeling of moving forward and upward.